troop834/sanramonscouts.org/content/recruiting-events.md

 This Fall, we also have **special meetings** planned for new boys to check out Troop 834:

-* August 17 @ 6:30PM… Swim Party at 2401 Palmira Pl, San Ramon, CA 94583
+* Tuesday, November 9, 2021 @ 7PM… Scavenger Hunt - Get to know our scouts and have fun in our unique meeting space, "The Shack".
-* August 31 @ 6:30PM… Hike at Las Trampas Regional Park.
-Meet at the parking lot at the very end of Bollinger Canyon Road.
+* Saturday, December 11, 2021 @ 1PM… Cub Scout Hike.
+Details to follow.
-* September 14 @ 6:30PM… Ultimate Frisbee @ San Ramon Central Park.
-Meet at the Amphitheater
+* Tuesday, January 11, 2022 @ 7PM… Campfire Tueday - Is there a better way to bond than over a campfire?
-* September 28 @ 7PM… Mini Golf!
-Meet at The Shack!
+* Tuesday January 11, 2022 @ 7PM...Parent Night - Parents have questions and we have answers.
+The Cubs will work with the Boy Scouts while leadership helps the adults learn what's next.

-Missed these?
+Can't make it or missed these dates?
 Don't worry!
 You can stop by our troop at any time.
 Just email newscout@bsatroop834.org to let us know that you'd like to come by.

 ### Permission Slip